vo3xel/validator-rewards-to-koinly/README.md

 # rewex.py
-This python script converts ETH validator rewards exported from beachoncha.in to a CSV file which can then be imported to blockpit.io
+This python script converts ETH validator rewards exported from beaconcha.in to a CSV file which can then be imported to blockpit.io

 # Usage